top of page

 The Princeton Preparatory Schools Lower Elementary program serving children in 1st grade through 3rd grade offers your child an unparalleled opportunity for growth in this new period of life.
 As at all Montessori levels, the Elementary program is based on the belief that children learn best through movement and work with their hands, and provides cognitive, social, and emotional support to help them reach their full potential.

-We're only accepting first grade students (6 years) in Lower Elementary for the 2023 -2024 school year.
+We're only accepting first grade students (6 years) in Lower Elementary.

 DEVELOPING